edwinchoate/edwinchoate.github.io/_drafts/2025-03-20-my-thoughts-on-ai.md

 Here goes...

 * The ChatGPT/LLM hype will die down as we the people, who have remarkably short attention spans, get bored with it
-* The big tech companies will eventually, as the hype dies down, no longer be able to justify pouring in billions of dollars into these products
+* The big tech companies will eventually, as the hype dies down, no longer be able to justify pouring in billions of dollars into these products.
+This will force the tech companies to make difficult decisions, which they'll figure out.
+They're smart.
+* LLMs will be used to power a variety of savvy software features, from sophisticated search to smart in-product help documentation.
 * The "agents" that supposedly are coming soon to take the white collar computer jobs will not actually take the white collar computer jobs.
 White collar workers will continue doing white collar work.
 * China will start leading when it comes to LLMs
 * A smart auto-complete / code generation featureset will be powered by LLMs and will be refined and put into all the major IDEs.
 Developers will use these in their work to varying degrees, depending on the problem at hand.
 It will not replace developers.